 Emphasizes the formulation of organizational missions and goals the implementation of policies and strategies to assure their achievement.
 Focus is placed on the oversight of entire operations in light of stakeholder expectations and legal and ethical considerations.
 Must be taken during student's final semester of coursework.
 NOTE: Campus policy requires that students not completing BUS 583 during the first enrollment of three hours must enroll for BUS 584 for zero credit hours (one billable hour) each semester (excluding summer terms) until the course requirements are met.
-Prerequisite: Completion of all MBA core coursework.
+Course Information: Prerequisite: Completion of all MBA core coursework.
 Restricted to Business Administration (MBA).
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 BUS 584.
 Business Strategy Continuing Enrollment.
-0 hours.
+0 Hours.
 Refer to NOTE in course description for BUS 583.
+Course Information:

 May be repeated.
 Restricted to Business Administration (MBA).
-Restricted to Graduate - Springfield, and Doctoral - Springfield.
+Restricted to Graduate and Doctoral - Springfield and Graduate - Peoria.

 BUS 599.
 Tutorial in Business Administration.
-1 to 8 hours.
+1-8 Hours.

 Intended to supplement, not supplant, regular course offerings.
 Students interested in a tutorial must secure the consent of the faculty member concerned before registration and submit any required documentation to him or her.
-May be repeated to a maximum of 8 hours.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Course Information: May be repeated to a maximum of 8 hours.